 Stay True To Yourself: You’ve Got This!

-By Toni Hoy
+By: Toni Hoy

 Staying true to yourself means that you act in harmony with who you are and what you believe.
 It means that your "insides", your feelings and beliefs, matches your "outsides", or your actions.
 The term congruency is used to describe this reflection of values-based actions.

 How to Identify Your Core Values

 Think through what you believe to be your core values and jot them down.
 Good friends may see things that you do not in terms of what is important to you, so talking to a friend or another trusted person can help you to ask yourself the right questions.